FuxGames/FuxPack/README.md

 ### Client

-Download the latest Release's `zip` file and import it into MultiMC.
+Download the latest Release's `FuxPackAU.zip` file and import it into Prism Launcher.

 ### Server